maystey/uct_nassp_cm2020/CHAPTERS.md

 - Installing Packages with pip
 - Installing Packages with conda

-## Benchmarking
+## Benchmarking - Complete

-### Complete

-- Intro
-- Time
-- Uncertainty

 ## NumPy

-### Complete

-- Intro
-- Arrays
-- Array methods and attributes
-- 2D Arrays and Matrices
-- Random numbers

 ### Not Started

 - Special functions
+- File I/O

-## File I/O - Not Started
+## File I/O - Complete

+## Regression and SciPy - Complete

+Should I rename this to "Least Squares Minimization and SciPy?"

 ## Debugging - Not Started

-## Least Squares/ Chi Squared Regression - Not Started

 ## SciPy - Not Started

+This is distributed throughout the other sections

 ## ODEs - Not Started